yenchenchou/mle-career-path/SQL/Syntax.md

 #### `UNION` / `UNION ALL`

 1. UNION only appends distinct values.
-Which means not only union only keeps one distinct value after you combine the table but also each of you table will remain only distinct value
+Which means union will remove duplicates
 2. `OUTER JOIN` == `LEFT JOIN` union `LEFT JOIN`
 3. `UNION` only keep distinct values. `UNION ALL` will keep all.
 You'll likely use UNION ALL far more often than UNION.
 In this particular case, there are no duplicate rows, so UNION ALL will produce the same results.